 - They establish guardrails and provide guidance for making company-wide decisions throughout all levels, no matter how large or small.

 - Greater onboarding success can be achieved as hiring managers will know what traits and qualities to look for in potential hires.

-- When work teams share a common set of values, not only does productivity increase, there is more harmony than conflict in the workplace.
+- When work teams share a common set of values, not only does productivity increase, conflict diminishes as harmony becomes more mainstream in the workplace.